Dave Bautista: Personal life

 Bautista married his first wife, Glenda, in 1990.
 They had two daughters together, Keilani (b.
 1990) and Athena (b.
 1992), before they divorced in 1998.
 Bautista married his second wife, Angie, on October 13, 1998.
 They have a son together, Oliver, and divorced in 2006.
 Before the age of 40, Bautista already had two grandsons through Keilani.
 In October 2015, he married competitive pole dancer Sarah Jade.
 They separated in early 2019.

 Bautista is 6 ft 4 in tall and weighed around 275 lb as of August 2020, later slimming down to around 240 lb by September 2024.
 He has numerous tattoos, including a large dragon on his back, red kanji lettering on his upper left biceps which says "Angel" (in tribute to Angie), a signature design on his upper right biceps, and a small sun on his abdomen which encircles his navel.
 He also has a tattoo on his arm of the flags of Greece and the Philippines.
 While taking time off due to injury in 2009, he had both upper arms covered in large, tribal style tattoos, and the phrase "DC soldier" added to his right biceps.
 He once had a tattoo of a meteor on his arm, a logo associated with former friend Manny Pacquiao, but had it covered up with a sugar skull design after Pacquiao made homophobic remarks.
 Beginning in 2010, Bautista began eating a mostly plant-based, pescetarian diet, and in 2021 planned to go completely vegan in the near future.

-Bautista suffers from asthma and by his own admission used to hide inhalers in several places under the ring during his wrestling matches.
+Bautista has asthma and by his own admission used to hide inhalers in several places under the ring during his wrestling matches.

 A baseball fan, Bautista grew up following the New York Yankees, although he has since embraced the Washington Nationals, who play at Nationals Park blocks from Bautista's childhood home.

 Bautista supported Bernie Sanders in the 2020 Democratic Party presidential primaries.
 He endorsed Joe Biden in the 2020 United States presidential election and appeared in an ad for his presidential campaign.
-In 2024, Bautista, who supported U.S. vice president and presidential candidate Kamala Harris, filmed a video demeaning her opponent, Donald Trump, for Jimmy Kimmel Live!.
+In 2024, Bautista, who supported U.S. vice president and presidential candidate Kamala Harris, filmed a video demeaning her opponent, Donald Trump, for Jimmy Kimmel Live!